CarlOrff/archive/readme.md

 ## Usage

 Collect URLs you want to archive in file `urls.txt` separated by one or more line breaks and UTF-8-encoded and call `perl archive.pl`.
 The script does to things: it fetches the URLs and extracts some metadata (works with HTML and PDF).
 It submits them to Internet Archive by opening them in a browser or via wget or PowerShell.
 This is necessary because Internet Archive blocks robots globally.
 Then it generates a HTML file with a link list that you may post to your blog.
 Alternatively you can get the link list as Atom feed.
+Additionally you can post the links on Twitter.
 Regardless of the format you can upload the file on a server via FTP.

 There are several optional switches